hubajoo/GameInfrastucture/README.md

    ./test.sh
    ```

   This script will:

-1. Veryfy dependencies.
+  1. Verify dependencies.

-2. Verify that the Kubernetes configuration files are present.
+  2. Verify that the necessiary Kubernetes configuration files are present.

   3. Check if the Kubernetes resources are successfully created.

  **Destroy Infrastructure:**

    ```sh
    ./destroy.sh
    ```
   This script will:

   1. Verify dependencies.

   2. Delete the Kubernetes resources.

   3. Destroy the EKS cluster using Terraform.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.